LAST UPDATED 26 August 2019

 Pioneered by Moon, COB technology has taken the be-seen LED bike light to a new level.
 COB means Chips On Board.
 Instead of relying on a single or a few individual LEDs (Light Emitting Diodes), a COB light has a strip of up to 30 LED chips to create a noticeably brighter light.

-One of the benefits of these wonderfully efficient COB lights is that every 2017/18 Moon model offers a Daytime Flash Mode option.
+One of the benefits of these wonderfully efficient COB lights is they offer a Daytime Flash Mode option.
 As the name implies, this is bright enough to be seen in daylight.
 Smarter still, it pulses comparatively slowly (around once a second) so Daytime Flash doesn’t prematurely drain the battery.
 Offering up to 25 hours burn time per USB charge, there’s really no reason not to use these lights whenever you ride.

 While it’s empowering to light the road or trail ahead with 1,500 lumens, its daft and it’s wrong to blind oncoming pedestrians and traffic.
 Take advantage of the fact that today’s brightest front lights make it easy to click between high and low power as conditions dictate.